×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Leuven, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a family-sized house.
 Next, you should research the different neighborhoods in Leuven to find one that suits your lifestyle and needs.
 Some popular areas include the city center, Kessel-Lo, and Heverlee.
 Each has its own unique character and amenities.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Leuven.
 Websites like Immoweb, Zimmo, and Realo are popular choices.
 These sites allow you to filter results based on your preferences, such as price range, number of bedrooms, and location.
 In addition to online listings, you might also consider working with a real estate agent.
 They can help you navigate the local market and may have access to listings that aren't publicly advertised.
 When you find a place you're interested in, contact the landlord or agent to arrange a viewing.
 This is your opportunity to check the condition of the property and ask any questions you might have.
 If you're moving to Leuven for study, you might also consider university housing.
 KU Leuven, for example, offers a range of accommodation options for students.
 Finally, once you've found a place you like, you'll need to sign a lease agreement.
 Be sure to read this carefully and understand all the terms before signing.
 You'll also typically need to pay a deposit, which is usually equivalent to one or two months' rent.
-Remember, finding the right place can take time, so it's a good idea to start your search well in advance of your move," said one expat who made the move to Leuven.
+Remember, finding the right place can take time, so it's a good idea to start your search well in advance of your move," wrote a member in Leuven.

 What is a typical expat home or apartment like in Leuven?

 "A typical expat home or apartment in Leuven, is often located in the city center or in the suburbs, depending on the individual's preference for city life or a quieter environment.
 These homes are usually modern and well-maintained, with a blend of contemporary and traditional Belgian architecture.
 They often feature high ceilings, large windows that let in plenty of natural light, and hardwood floors.
 The apartments are usually fully furnished, with a comfortable living area, a well-equipped kitchen, and one or more bedrooms.
 Some may also have a small balcony or terrace.
 The homes often come with modern amenities such as central heating, Wi-Fi, and sometimes even a dishwasher or washing machine.
 In terms of decor, many expats choose to add their own personal touch, but the overall style tends to be minimalist and functional, with a focus on comfort and practicality.
 The homes are usually located within walking distance of local amenities such as shops, restaurants, and public transportation, making it easy for expats to get around and explore the city.
-Despite being in a foreign country, these homes often provide a cozy and welcoming environment, making it easy for expats to settle in and feel at home in Leuven," wrote one member in Leuven.
+Despite being in a foreign country, these homes often provide a cozy and welcoming environment, making it easy for expats to settle in and feel at home in Leuven," remarked one expat living in Leuven, Belgium.

 What is the average cost of housing in Leuven?